corydonbaylor/quickstart-drafts/louvain/Louvain Community Detection.md

 ![](images/database.png)

 Let's name our database **P2P_DEMO**.
-Using the CSVs found here, We are going to add two new tables&mdash; one for
+Using the CSVs found [here](https://github.com/corydonbaylor/quickstart-drafts/tree/main/louvain/data), We are going to add two new tables:

+- one called **P2P_TRANSACTIONS** based on the `p2p_transactions.csv`
+- one called **P2P_USERS** based on `p2p_users.csv`

+Follow the steps found [here](https://docs.snowflake.com/en/user-guide/data-load-web-ui) to load in your data.

-## Step 1 :Create a new worksheet and select database
+## Step 2 :Create a new worksheet and select database

-First, we need to select a worksheet:
+In order to run Graph Analytics, we will need to create a new SQL worksheet:

 ![alt text](images/upload1.png)

-...and a database to work with:
+And select our database to work with:

 ![alt text](images/upload2.png)

-## **Step 2: Prepare Data**
+## **Step 3: Prepare Data**
-Now that we have our worksheet and have selected our database, we need to create and aggregate the transaction data necessary for subsequent graph analytics.
+Now that we have our worksheet and have selected our database, we can easily start manipulating our data using SQL for our analysis.
+We are first going to create a new table with the aggregated transactions between users like so:
 ```sql
 CREATE OR REPLACE TABLE p2p_demo.public.P2P_AGG_TRANSACTIONS (
 	SOURCENODEID NUMBER(38,0),